sprenner/tu-coding-dojo/message_classification/README.md

 2. ML Pipeline
 The machine learning pipeline is concerned with training the model and evaluating it.
 It includes a text processing part because the algorithm must be able to deal with text input.

-Sentiment analysis is predestined to monitor voter opinions during political events, a famous example of this is [Brexit](https://brexit.foraction.gr/).

 # Problem Formulation
 Given a new incoming message, we want to assign it to one of 3 categories: positive, neutral or negative.
 The classifier makes the assumption that each new message is assigned to one and only one category.
 This is called a multi-class text classification problem.